fluttercandies/flutter_wechat_assets_picker/README.md

 ## READ THIS FIRST ‼️

-Althought the package provide selection for assets, it still require users build their own methods to handle upload, image compress, etc. If you have any question about how to build it, please run the example or refer to [photo_manager](https://github.com/CaiJingLong/flutter_photo_manager) for API usage.
+Although the package provides assets selection, it still requires users to build their own methods to handle upload, image compress, etc. If you have any questions about how to build them, please run the example or refer to [photo_manager](https://github.com/CaiJingLong/flutter_photo_manager) for API usage.

 ## Preparing for use 🍭